ACLS Provider Course

 You're ready—best of luck on your exam!

-What is the correct dose of epinephrine for pediatric cardiac arrest?
+What is the recommended dose of dopamine infusion for bradycardia?

 What is the proper treatment for pulseless ventricular tachycardia?